otterdev-io/next-sanity-extra/README.md

 Returns an object with functions you can use to ease integration:

-- `getClient(preview)` - A Sanity client that uses preview data or not
+- `sanityClient('anonymous' | 'authenticated' | 'preview')` - A sanity client with a given setup.
+Token must be set in order to use authenticated or preview
 - `imageUrlBuilder` - A ImageUrlBuilder
 - `PortableText` - Portable Text component
-- `sanityStaticProps(query, context, queryParams)` - Returns static props for getStaticProps.
+- `sanityStaticProps({context, query, queryParams, authenticated})` - Returns static props for getStaticProps.
+  - `context` - the context passed into getStaticProps
   - `query` - the query to run for the page.
-  - `context` - the context passed into getStaticProps
   - `queryParams` - [optional] params to substitute into the query.
 If not provided, will be taken from context.params.
+  - `authenticated` - [optional] whether to use an authenticated sanity client, if you have provided token to config.
+Defaults to false.
 - `useSanityPreview(query, props)` - A hook which returns preview-enabled data for use in each page.
   - `query` - the query to run for the page
   - `props` - props passed into the page component